openharmony/developtools_bytrace_standard/README.md

 </tbody>
 </table>

-The following are some example bytrace commands:
+The following are some example ByTrace commands:

 -   Run the following command to query supported labels: